armanjindal/garden/content/digital-garden/Knowledge and Computation.md

+>[!WARN]
+>Under development.

-This course of study has emerged as I've followed my interest and professors that ignite that.
+This course of study has emerged as I've followed interest and professors that ignited something in me, tempered by pragmatism and the constraints of being a person.

 It was first proposed in my junior year where I combined my interest in language, formal semantics and Natural Language processing, but has changed every semester as my interest shifted and I responded to the quality of professors teaching the class.